 History deals with personalities as well as events which are prominent in the existence of an organization as well as a nation.
 The progress of an organization depends largely upon the qualities of the personalities giving leadership to it.
 The First District Missionary Baptist Association has been led by men of nobility, deep spiritual insight, vision and dauntless courage.
 Every President in his own perspective has contributed to the expansion and progress of the organization.
 The progressive history of the First District Missionary Baptist Association can be followed by an analytic view of the 13 Presidents and their achievements.

-First President was the Reverend John H. Flemings
+First President - Rev. John H. Flemings

-Second President was Rev. George Washington Toney
+Second President - Rev. George Washington Toney

-Third President was the Reverend Gloster Clanton Rounds
+Third President - Rev. Gloster Clanton Rounds

-Fourth President was the Rev. Jackson V. Acox
+Fourth President - Rev. Jackson V. Acox

-Sixth President was Rev. Golden Henry Hendricks
+Sixth President - Rev. Golden Henry Hendricks

-Seventh President was Rev. Dr. Bazile Jolicoeur
+Seventh President - Rev. Dr. Bazile Jolicoeur

-Eleventh President was Dr. Zebadee Bridges, Sr.
+Eleventh President - Dr. Zebadee Bridges, Sr.

-Twelfth President is Rev. Dr. Robert Turner, Sr.
+Twelfth President - Dr. Robert Turner, Sr.